-Google Cloud and Deloitte announced the development of new solutions and services offerings to address significant opportunities and solve difficult problems for customers leveraging the cloud.
+Google Cloud and Deloitte develop solutions to solve problems for customers leveraging the cloud

 Google Cloud and Deloitte formed a strategic alliance in 2017 to jointly build solutions and services on behalf of enterprise organizations and help them succeed in their journeys to the cloud.
 The solutions announced are being built as a part of this alliance, and span multiple industries and focus areas, including: